Photograph: Male couple kissing, Greek cup engraving, circa 480 BC. Photo credit: Marie-Lan Nguyen, Public Domain.

 Sex: Topics:

 This section on Sex engages the role sex plays in human relationship.
 We examine Jesus’ definition of humanity, his referring to the larger biblical story, and God’s vision for relationships.
-Christian Reflections on Marriage focuses on the Christian definitions, and experiences, of marriage and sex.
+Christian Marriage focuses on the Christian definitions, and experiences, of marriage and sex.
 Same-Sex Attraction spotlights pastoral care for people who experience it and the debates about same-sex unions.
-Civil Unions for All is a biblical, constitutional, and practical defense of this policy proposal compared with a heteronormative policy.
+Civil Unions for All is a biblical, constitutional, and practical defense of this policy proposal compared with a heteronormative policy and anti-religion policy.
 Character and Marriage highlights various perspectives on the relationship between personal character and the institution of marriage.
 Marriage Trends highlights varying approaches to, and experiences of, marriage, broadly.
 Sex Trends focuses on varying approaches to, and experiences of, sex, broadly.
 Sex Industry examines the moral problems with, and personal and social effects of, the commodification of sex.
-Desires: Jesus Leads Us to True Beauty explores human desires more broadly and deeply.